-WHAT IS ADVANCED EDUCATION: The advanced education program allows high school students to take community college classes and earn college credit while still high school.
+WHAT IS ADVANCED EDUCATION: The advanced education program allows high school students to take community college classes and earn college credit while still in high school.
 Advanced education students may take up to two classes during any fall, spring, or summer semester.

 - Students must be at least 16 years old and/or have completed 10th grade.